olaffx/clipwire/README.md

 **I am not responsible for any damage.**

+**This exploit is still a work in progress, we are trying to make it better every day.**

 **All A13 devices are supported (iPhone 11, 11 Pro, 11 Pro Max, SE2). "supported" here means offsets apply!**

 **A13 iPads or other devices are NOT supported because of kernelcache mismatch.
 Please, do not make any issues about this**